 Labs are big dogs.
 Part of a guard dogs’ responsibility is to be intimidating, which is why the overall size of a lab is ideal for the job.
 Labs already come with the right size to be a guard dog, so that’s one less thing you have to work on.

 Labs are exceptionally playful, but they’re also smart.
+They can be trained to do some incredible things.
 Anyone with the time and the energy will be able to train a lab as a guard dog.
 It’s just a matter of patience and commitment.

 The Pros and Cons of Training Your Lab to be a Guard Dog